-- 2. Mark the Attributes option. - 3.
+- 2. Mark the Bill of Materials option. - 3.
 Select the Only Selected option to export attributes only from selected objects and not from the entire drawing. - 4.
 Click OK and provide a file name and location.

 The Item Numbers and attributes of the entire drawing or of the selected objects only export into an ASCII file.